The Power of A Balanced Diet in Muscle Mass Gain

 Genetics sets the physiological limits for muscle gain.
 Training, on the other hand, provides the stimulus for muscle growth.
 It should be intense, continuous, and supported by a good diet.
 However, the diet is the fuel that powers the body to respond to the training stimulus and recover effectively.

-The Role of Diet in Muscle Gain
+Diet and Muscle Gain

 Diet plays a significant role in muscle gain, especially for athletes who have already undergone initial physiological adaptations due to training.
 While initial muscle hypertrophy can occur regardless of nutrition, the body's response to anabolic-hypertrophic stimuli differs significantly with or without a correct diet.